Myanmar

 capital of MyanmarNaypyidaw – The Planned City of Myanmar

-2005: Naypyidaw is officially declared the capital of Myanmar, relocating from Yangon.2009: The government moves its operations to Naypyidaw, enhancing the city’s significance.
+2005: Naypyidaw is officially declared the capital of Myanmar, replacing Yangon.2009: The government relocates its operations to Naypyidaw, increasing the city’s significance.

-2011: The city begins to attract both local and international investments, focusing on infrastructure development.
+2011: The city starts attracting local and international investments, focusing on infrastructure.

-Today: Naypyidaw is a symbol of Myanmar’s modernization efforts and steeped in political and cultural importance.
+Today: Naypyidaw stands as a symbol of Myanmar’s modernization, rich in political and cultural importance.

 Founded